 At Super Color Digital, we want to make sure your files go through the production process as smoothly as possible.
 Below are valuable best practices when preparing your files for print.

-Choosing a file type: There are many different softwares you can utilize to prepare your document for print right at the start of the design process.
+Choosing a file type: There is much different software you can utilize to prepare your document for print right at the start of the design process.
 Do your research and know what the best program is for your specific project.
 Whatever software you use, make sure to maximize your image resolution.

-Choosing a Scale: We recommend that you build to final size whenever possible but if you have to build your file at a smaller scale, it is highly recommended that you build your file at ½, ¼, 1/10, or 1/12 scale.
+Choosing a Scale: We recommend that you build to the final size whenever possible, but if you have to develop your file at a smaller scale, it is highly recommended that you create your file at ½, ¼, 1/10, or 1/12 scale.

 At Super Color Digital we work with you from beginning to end to ensure your project’s success.
 Let’s discuss your next project, contact us here to get started.